Merkel starts coalition talks with few options

 Such an alliance would enjoy a healthy majority in parliament -- but the Greens, with strong anti-corporatist elements, and the pro-business FDP are uneasy bedfellows.
 They are fundamentally opposed on key issues such as immigration and the troubled German car industry.

-An alliance between the three parties is not unprecedented: A CDU-FDP-Green coalition operates in the northern German state of Schleswig-Holstein.
+An alliance between the three parties is not unprecedented: A CDU-FDP-Green coalition operates in the northern state of Schleswig-Holstein.

 The Greens said they were open to talks Monday.
 Katrin Göring-Eckardt, co-chair of the Greens, said the talks would be tough but that the party would take take the voters' mandate seriously.
 "We now have talks ahead of us and certainly difficult and complicated ones, after the SPD said goodbye and see themselves in an opposition role," she said.
 "But we will negotiate responsibly and seriously."